Kilt, Thompsn Grey tartan

 Within the European Union

 Buying goods online within the European Union is simple.
 You order something in any of the 27 member countries and you have the goods delivered without any formalities or extra cost, other than shipment – provided the goods are also sent from an EU country.
-If they are sent to your address directly from say China or Pakistan they are considered coming from 3rd countries.
+If they are sent to your address directly from say Pakistan they are considered coming from 3rd countries.

 Goods shipped from a non-EU country